Store Swiftlet

 Overview

-The Store Swiftlet is responsible for the persistent and non-persistent message storage in the SwiftMQ router.
-It manages the underlying database (page.db), transaction log, swap files, and backup/restore operations, ensuring message durability, transactional integrity, and efficient cache management.
-The Swiftlet supports both persistent queues (disk-based) and non-persistent queues (swap-based), as well as durable subscriber state.
+The Store Swiftlet provides the persistent and non-persistent message storage for all queues in the SwiftMQ router.
+It manages the underlying page database (page.db), transaction log, swap files for non-persistent queues, and durable subscriber state.
+The Store Swiftlet ensures message durability, transactional integrity, and supports backup and maintenance operations.

 Features